ansys/pymapdl/docs/index.rst

 pyansys Documentation
 =====================
 This Python module allows you to:
- - Interactively control an instance of ANSYS v17.0 + using Python.
+ - Interactively control an instance of ANSYS v17.0 and newer using Python.
- - Extract data directly from binary ANSYS v14.5+ files and to display or animate them.
+ - Extract data directly from binary ANSYS v14.5+ files and display or animate them.
- - Rapidly read in binary result ``(.rst)``, binary mass and stiffness ``(.full)``, and ASCII block archive ``(.cdb)``, and element matrix ``(.emat)`` files.
+ - Rapidly read in binary results (``.rst``, ``.rth``), binary mass and stiffness ``(.full)``, and ASCII block archive ``(.cdb)``, and element matrix ``(.emat)`` files.